FACTBOX-Germany's anti-coronavirus stimulus package

 BERLIN, March 25 (Reuters) - Chancellor Angela Merkel’s government has agreed a stimulus package worth over 750 billion euros ($810 billion) to mitigate the impact of the coronavirus outbreak, with the government aiming to take on new debt for the first time since 2013.

-The lower house of parliament is on Wednesday expected to pass the measures, comprising a debt-financed supplementary budget of 156 billion euros and a stabilisation fund worth 600 billion euros for loans to struggling businesses and direct stakes in companies.
+The lower house of parliament on Wednesday passed the measures, comprising a debt-financed supplementary budget of 156 billion euros and a stabilisation fund worth 600 billion euros for loans to struggling businesses and direct stakes in companies.

 Below are some facts about the package: